thaistamae/first_langgraph_agent/README.md

 pip install -r requirements.txt
 ```

-2. Create a `.env` file in the root directory and add your RapidAPI key:
+2. Create a `.env` file in the root directory and add your RapidAPI key and Hugging Face token:
 ```
 RAPIDAPI_KEY=your_api_key_here
+HUGGINGFACE_TOKEN=your_huggingface_token_here
 ```

-3. You'll need to sign up for a RapidAPI key at https://rapidapi.com to use the Yahoo Finance API.
+3. You'll need to:
+   - Sign up for a RapidAPI key at https://rapidapi.com to use the Yahoo Finance API
+   - Create a Hugging Face account at https://huggingface.co and generate a token from your user settings

 ## Usage